Tellement j'ai d'amour...

-Tellement j'ai d'amour... is the third studio album by Canadian singer Celine Dion.
-It was released in Quebec, Canada on 7 September 1982, through Saisons and distributed by Trans-Canada Disques.
-The album was produced by René Angélil, Eddy Marnay, Rudi Pascal, and François Cousineau.
-Tellement j'ai d'amour... reached number three on the chart in Quebec and was certified platinum in Canada.
-In 1983, it won Best Pop Album of the Year at the Félix Awards.
-The album includes "D'amour ou d'amitié", Dion's first number one in Quebec and first top 10 single in France.
+Tellement j'ai d'amour... (lit.
+'I have so much love...') is the third studio album by Canadian singer Celine Dion, released in Quebec, Canada on 7 September 1982 through Saisons and distributed by Trans‑Canada Disques.
+Produced by René Angélil, Eddy Marnay, Rudi Pascal, and François Cousineau, it became one of her early commercial successes, reaching number three on the Quebec albums chart and receiving platinum certification in Canada.
+At the 1983 Félix Awards, it won Best Pop Album of the Year.
+The album includes "D'amour ou d'amitié", Dion's first number‑one single in Quebec and her first top‑10 entry in France.

 Background and conception

-Tellement j'ai d'amour... includes nine songs.
-"D'amour ou d'amitié", "Tellement j'ai d'amour pour toi", and "Visa pour les beaux jours" were recorded in Paris, France.
-The rest of the album was recorded in Longueuil, Quebec, Canada.
-The songs were produced by René Angélil, Eddy Marnay, Rudi Pascal, and François Cousineau.
-The album includes a re-recorded track from Dion's 1981 debut album, "La voix du bon Dieu", this time with the entire Dion family on background vocals.
+Tellement j'ai d'amour... contains nine tracks.
+Three songs—"D'amour ou d'amitié", "Tellement j'ai d'amour pour toi", and "Visa pour les beaux jours"—were recorded in Paris, France, while the remaining tracks were recorded in Longueuil, Canada.
+The album also includes a new version of "La voix du bon Dieu", recorded with background vocals by the Dion family.

 Commercial performance

-The album was a commercial success, peaking at number three in Quebec, Canada and spending 52 weeks on the chart.
-On 1 December 1983, Tellement j'ai d'amour... was certified platinum in Canada by the Canadian Recording Industry Association (CRIA).
-In total, the album has sold over 150,000 copies.
-The first single, "Tellement j'ai d'amour pour toi" reached number three in Quebec.
-The second single, "D'amour ou d'amitié" topped the chart in Quebec for four weeks and reached number five in France.
-It was also certified gold in both countries, making Dion the first Canadian artist to receive a gold certification in France.
+The album reached number three in Quebec and remained on the chart for 52 weeks.
+On 1 December 1983, it was certified platinum by the CRIA.
+Total sales exceeded 150,000 copies.
+The lead single, "Tellement j'ai d'amour pour toi", peaked at number three in Quebec.
+Its follow‑up, "D'amour ou d'amitié", topped the Quebec chart for four weeks and reached number five in France.
+Both singles were certified gold, and "D'amour ou d'amitié" made Dion the first Canadian artist to receive a gold certification in France.

 Accolades

-On 31 October 1982, "Tellement j'ai d'amour pour toi" won Outstanding Song Award at the World Popular Song Festival in Tokyo, Japan, and Dion received the Yamaha Symphony Orchestra Award for Best Artist.
-On 30 October 1983, she won her first four Félix Awards in Quebec, Canada.
-Tellement j'ai d'amour... won Best Pop Album of the Year and Dion was also awarded the Newcomer of the Year, Female Vocalist of the Year and Artist of the Year Achieving the Most Success Outside Quebec.
+On 31 October 1982, "Tellement j'ai d'amour pour toi" received the Outstanding Song Award at the World Popular Song Festival in Tokyo, Japan, and Dion received the Yamaha Symphony Orchestra Award for Best Artist.
+At the 1983 Félix Awards, Dion won four awards: Best Pop Album of the Year (Tellement j'ai d'amour...), Newcomer of the Year, Female Vocalist of the Year, and Artist of the Year Achieving the Most Success Outside Quebec.